fimbullinter/wotan/docs/writing-rules.md

 ```

 Now we avoid computing the start position of the node.
 But that's only relavant if there is a failure.

+### Prevent the rule from executing on certain files

 Let's try to optimize further: Since type annotations can only occur in `*.ts` and `*.tsx` files, we don't need to execute the rule in any other files.

 To disable the rule based on the linted file, you can implement the static `supports` method.